ovh/docs/pages/platform/databases/mongodb_tuto_01_connect_nodejs_to_managed_mongodb/guide.en-gb.md

 Before making a connection, we need to verify that our MongoDB instance is correctly configured.

-Log in to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB) and switch to `Public Cloud`{.action} in the top navigation bar.
-After selecting your Public Cloud project, click on `Databases`{.action} in the left-hand navigation bar, and select your MongoDB instance.
+Log in to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB) and open your `Public Cloud`{.action} project.
+Click on `Databases`{.action} in the left-hand navigation bar, and select your MongoDB instance.

 ### Step 1: Verify your user roles and password

 Select the `Users`{.action} tab.
 Verify that you have a user with sufficient rights and a configured password.
 If you don't remember the user's password, you can either create a new user or regenerate the password of an existing user.
 Be careful!
 By doing so you will need to update all the places where you already use this user/password pair.

 We provide official MongoDB built-in roles.
-Please read the [official MongoDB documentation](https://docs.mongodb.com/manual/reference/built-in-roles/){.external} to select the right roles for your use-case.
+Please read the [official MongoDB documentation](https://docs.mongodb.com/manual/reference/built-in-roles/){.external} to select the right roles for your use case.

 In our example, we will simply reset the **admin** password.